propi/rdfrules/gui/webapp/README.md

 ##### Properties

-- **Path**: A relative path to a file related to the workspace where the exported dataset should be saved.
-- **RDF format**: The RDF format is automatically detected from the file extension.
-But, you can specify the format explicitly.
+- **Path**: Choose a file in the workspace (or create a new one) where the exported dataset should be saved.
+The dataset format is detected automatically by the file extension.
+Supported extensions are .ttl (turtle), .nt (n-triples), .nq (n-quads), .trig (TriG), .trix (TriX), .tsv, .cache (internal binary format).
+All formats can be compressed by GZIP or BZ2 (e.g. data.ttl.gz).

 #### Get quads

-Get first 10000 quads from the loaded dataset.
+Get and show first 10000 quads from the loaded dataset.

 #### Get prefixes